OlgaDubanevych/test/README.md

             - "9000:3306"
 ```

 4. The MySQL environment settings will be needed for `config.js` in order for it to connect, be sure to update the file with the above user and password (test/docker).
+The hostname will be `db`.
 4. Build the docker compose environment: `docker-compose build` and then run: `docker-compose up`
 4. Using a tool like `MySQL Workbench`, connect to the DB container, and run the SQL provided above
 5. Try interacting with your application